wenbin1501110084/Coalescence_Fragmentation_code/README.md

 Then run the coalescence code by:
         ./main THE/PATH/TO/INPUT/PARTON
 It will output the coaleced_hadron.dat that contains the coaleced hadrons.
 The file remnant_jet_parton.dat is the remnant partons that will hadronized by fragmentation.
+Please note that the first line in the input.txt is the number_of_event, which should keep the same as below.

 ######## Install Pythia8  ###########
      - Create a folder for installing Pythia8